ctfhacker/ctfhacker.github.io/_posts/2015-09-21-vulnhub-brainpan3.markdown

     PIE:      No PIE
 ```

 Awesome, no canary and no NX.
-This means, assuming we can find a buffer overflow, we can jump back to our shellcode and execute our payload from there, avoiding ROP or other shenanigans.
+This means, assuming we can find a buffer overflow, we can jump back to our shellcode on the stack/heap and execute our payload from there, avoiding ROP or other shenanigans.

 Looking at the binary in IDA, we can see a buffer overflow condition.
 We see a buffer that is allocated 100 bytes.

 ![Buffer Overflow 1](/assets/images/cryptor-buff1.png)

-There is then a check if the first argument (argv[1]) is less than or equal to 116 bytes.
+There is then a check if the first argument (`argv[1]`) is less than or equal to 116 bytes.

 ![Buffer Overflow 2](/assets/images/cryptor-buff2.png)